 It’s an investment

 There are so many resources out there and some of them cost quite a bit.
 Start small and work your way up.
-Like I mentioned before, Abby’s book is an excellent place to start because it teaches you everything you need to know to get things going from the ground up.
-When I started, I was grasping at everything I could get my hands on, learning as much as I could, until I realized that if my blog is going to succeed I needed to focus on one or two sources at a time.
-If you are looking for your blog to start making you money, it won’t happen for awhile.
-Don’t make earning money your focus, because it shouldn’t be right now.
+Like I mentioned before, Abby’s book is was where I started, but this post is another great place to start because it offers you everything you need to know to get things going from the ground up.
+When I started, I was grasping at every educational resource I could get my hands on, learning as much as I could, until I realized that if my blog is going to succeed I needed to focus on one or two educational resources at a time and use the rest of my time to write post drafts.
+If you are looking for your blog to start making you money, it might not happen for awhile, but don’t get discouraged!.
+Earning money should not be your focus right now, because that will come with time and learning.
 Content will be what brings in money eventually, so focus on making yours EXCELLENT and you will succeed.
 Remember, all of the right tools won’t work unless you do.
 You don’t have to spend a fortune to start your own blog, but remember that your time is an investment too.

 Don’t rush to hit that Publish button

 If you aren’t 100% proud of your work and you think it could still use a little something, something, then don’t hit publish.
 Great content can’t be rushed.
 If you hit “publish” thinking “oh, I can go back later and make changes” you’re essentially working harder.
 I like to make a list of bullet points and have a “free write” with my topic in mind.
 Then I save my work and don’t look at it again for 24 hours.
 This allows me to look at my post with fresh eyes every time.
 If I am still not happy with everything once I have composed the post, I will wait 24 hours again and repeat the process.
-That said, don’t be afraid to hit publish.
-The blogging community is full of people who want to help you succeed!
+That said, don’t be afraid to hit publish, you don’t have to have absolute perfection, nor is it expected of you when you first start.
+So while I don’t want you to rush, I don’t want you to use excuses to not put your content out there.
+Also, the blogging community is full of people who want to help you succeed!
 Who better to ask to take a peek at your website than someone who knows just how much work goes into each and every post? 🙂

 Set a launch date goal

 Last, but certainly not least, I don’t know everything, especially when it comes to blogging.
 A perfect example would be how I set myself up for a lawsuit without even knowing it!
 If you choose to use free stock photos, make sure you keep records of all the information proving it was obtained legally.
-Apparently there are photographers out there that post stock images on free sites only to later remove them and sue for copy write infringement.
+Apparently there are photographers out there that post stock images on free sites only to later remove them and sue for copywrite infringement.
 Before you launch, make sure you have all the legalities in order so you don’t make the same mistake I did.
+I find that purchasing the stock photos is a much safer way to go.
+I love using Haute Stock as well as the Styled Stock Society for all of my stock photos.

-I hope my tips for starting a blog will help you in your own blogging journey.
+I hope the lessons I learned when starting a blog will help you in your own blogging journey.
 What works for some, might not work for you and vice versa.
-You’ll never know until you get started. 🙂
+You’ll never know until you get started. 😉